digitalave/digitalave-old-site.github.io/_posts/2019-12-16-How_To_Setup_Intrusion_Detection_Using_Snort_on_PfSense.md

 Let's, head over to...

 **Services > Snort > Snort interfaces > WAN Pre-Processes**

+Enable "Performance Stats" option if you want to have logging in depth details.

 * **Enable Performance Stats** : If you wanna have logging in depth details through the rules.